-(e) On the basis of the written representations received from the directors as on 31stMarch 2018 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2018 from being appointed as a director in terms of Section164 (2) of the Act;
+(e) On the basis of the written representations received from the directors as on 31stMarch 2022 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2022 from being appointed as a director in terms of Section164 (2) of the Act.

 (g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

-1. The Company has disclosed the impact of pending litigations on its financialposition in its Standalone financial statements.
+1. The Company has disclosed the impact of pending litigations on its financialposition in its financial statements.

-ii.
-The Company did not have any long-term contracts including derivative contracts forwhich there were any foreseeable losses; and
+2. The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.

 ANNEXURE A TO THE AUDITORS' REPORT